 You don’t have to volunteer for more than one day, so you can still enjoy your vacation the rest of the days, knowing that you did something valuable to give back.

-How is Cactus Coliving helping you be a sustainable traveler?
+How is Cactus Coliving helping you be a sustainable traveller?

 Cactus coliving is one of those places that refuse to support irresponsible tourism and fight to promote sustainable traveling.